College & Ivy League early Admissions Statistics for the Class of 2021

 Harvard University: Harvard accepted 938 or 14.5 percent of the 6,473 early applicants to the Class of 2021.
 The size of the early action pool increased by about 5 percent and the acceptance rate fell 0.3 percent.
 Last year, Harvard’s Early Action program admitted 918 students or 14.8 percent of the 6,173 early applicants to the Class of 2020.

 The University of Pennsylvania: Penn received 6,147 early decision applications for the Class of 2021 and reported an increase from last year’s 5,762 early decision applications.
-Penn admitted 1,354 students under the Early Decision program for a 22% admit rate.
-These students make up 55.4 percent of the target class of 2,445 students for the class of 2020.
-The 2021 percentage is very close to the percentage of early decision applicants who were accepted in the class of 2020, which was at 54.6 percent.
+Penn admitted 1,354 students under the Early Decision program for a 22 percent admit rate.
+These students make up 55.4 percent of the target class of 2,445 students for the Class of 2021.
+The 2021 percentage is very close to the percentage of early decision applicants who were accepted in the Class of 2020, which was at 54.6 percent.

 Princeton University: Princeton has offered admission to 770 students from a pool of 5,003 candidates who applied through single-choice early action for the Class of 2021.
 Last year Princeton offered admission to 785 students from a pool of 4,229 candidates who applied through single-choice early action for the Class of 2020.
 Princeton forecasts a total admission of just above 1300 students for the Class of 2021 to be chosen from a record number of applicants.
 The pool was the largest in the last six years, representing an 18.3 percent increase over last year’s early applicant pool.
 The admission rate was 15.4 percent.
 In 2015, the early admit rate was 18.6 percent.